Chaitanyabsprip/tmux-harpoon/readme.md

 # Harpoon.tmux

-`harpoon.tmux` is a simple tool to manage your tmux session bookmarks efficiently.
+`harpoon` is a simple tool to manage your tmux session bookmarks efficiently.
 This tool allows you to track, view, and switch between your tmux session bookmarks easily.
 It provides options to add, remove, and list your tracked sessions, making jumping between essential tmux sessions seamless.